 If you have reservations about going through the probate process, you are not alone.
 For most people, probate administration is uncharted territory.
 From the terminology used to the court procedures involved, everything is unfamiliar and seems to involve a never-ending list of nuances and complexities.

 But, with experienced probate administration representation, the process does not have to be overwhelming.
-In fact, for many families, it can be relatively straightforward.
+In fact, for many families, it can be relatively straightforward with help from a trusts and estates attorney.
 At Romano & Sumner, our Sugar Land probate lawyers focus on simplifying the process, helping our clients understand their circumstances, and making informed decisions at every step along the way.

 It is important to know a few basic facts about probate in Sugar Land.
-Here are some key things to know if you are preparing for probate administration:
+Here are some key things to know if you are preparing for the process

 How long the process takes and how much it costs will depend on the specifics of the decedent’s estate and whether any disputes arise along the way.
-Our trusts and estates attorneys can help you understand what to expect and develop a plan for completing the process as efficiently as possible.
+Our probate administration attorneys can help you understand what to expect and develop a plan for completing the process as efficiently as possible.